 Our goal is to provide access to expertise, equipment and technology to facilitate crystallization of biological macromolecules.
-We are a non-profit organization and our fee structure has been determined to cover the minimum basic operating expenses of the Crystallization Center, including supplies, routine maintenance, software, and consumables.
+We are a non-profit organization and our fee structure has been determined to cover the minimum basic operating expenses of the National Crystallization Center, including supplies, routine maintenance, software, and consumables.
+NIH and NSF funding enables us to provide these crystallization screening services to academic, non-profit and government laboraties at a reduced price.
+Please cite the Crystallization Center if our services are helpful in finding crystals.
 We aim to have very low experimental error in delivery (under 5% and more typically < 1%).
-The Crystallization Center provides access to cost-efficient high-throughput crystallization screening experiments for academic and other not-for-profit users.

 Standard academic and not-for-profit user rates:

 - $400 for set up, imaging and software (billed after the sample has been set up)

 - Make a screening reservation by emailing email@example.com by the reservation deadline

 - Complete submission form online

 - You get:

 - 1536 microbatch under oil crystallization screening experiments